 2020 Winner: Sanku

 Sanku scales technology and business solutions that put critical nutrients into the food that hundreds of millions of malnourished people eat the most.
-By doing so, the organization’s mission is to end malnutrition by guaranteeing that every meal, for every mother and child, contains lifesaving nutrients, forever.
-Sanku installs their patented dosifier which provides small-scale fortification, adding a precise amount of critical nutrients to flour, onto the small African flour mills that produce and sell the staple food families eat every day.
+By fortifying grain, the organization’s mission is to end malnutrition by guaranteeing that every meal, for every mother and child, contains lifesaving nutrients.
+Sanku installs their innovative dosifier, which provides small-scale fortification by adding a precise amount of critical nutrients to flour, onto the small African flour mills that produce and sell the staple food families eat every day.

 Primary Area of Impact: Healthcare, Economic Development

 Geographic Areas (Countries): Kenya, Malawi, Mozambique, Rwanda, Tanzania